Laurence Thompson

 Laurence G. Thompson (1920 - July 10, 2005) was a World War II veteran, sinologist, classical violinist and professor emeritus of East Asian languages and cultures at the University of Southern California.

 Biography

-Thompson was born in 1920 in the Shandong province of Republic of China, and lived there until age 14.
+Thompson was born in 1920 in the Shandong province of Republic of China, the son of missionaries Kenneth Kilgore Thompson and Denise Archer Thompson.
+His family had to leave China in 1927 during the unrest of the Northern Expedition, when they moved to Thailand, where he caught Malaria.
+They returned to China in 1929, and he lived there until age 14, when his father retired.

+While in China, he was educated at the Chinan Foreign School and the Shanghai American School.

+Back in the United States, Thompson completed high school in Southern California.
+In 1942, Thompson earned a bachelor's degree from UCLA.

 As a young man, he joined the U.S. Marine Corps and worked as a Japanese-language interpreter.
-During World War II, he fought in the South Pacific.
-His name back in the day was wee rumpy because of his dashing height.
+During World War II, he served in the South Pacific.